Postdoctoral Fellowship (San Francisco Coordinating Center)

-Dr. Dawn Mackey and the SFU Aging and Population Health Lab welcome applications from prospective MSc and PhD students from a range of backgrounds including kinesiology, human kinetics, exercise physiology, physiotherapy, occupational therapy, public health, biostatistics, and epidemiology.
+Dr. Dawn Mackey welcomes applications from prospective MSc and PhD students from a range of backgrounds including kinesiology, human kinetics, exercise physiology, physiotherapy, occupational therapy, public health, knowledge translation, biostatistics, and epidemiology.

-Dr. Mackey is a Michael Smith Foundation for Health Research Scholar and a core member of the UBC Centre for Hip Health and Mobility and SFU’s Community Health Solutions.
-Through these affiliations, trainees have access to a wide variety of valuable and high-level training resources, as well as additional equipment and space.
+Dr. Mackey is an Associate Professor at SFU in the Department of Biomedical Physiology and Kinesiology, a Michael Smith Foundation for Health Research Scholar, a core member of the UBC Centre for Hip Health and Mobility, and an Associate Member of the Department of Gerontology at SFU.
+Through these affiliations, trainees have access to a wide variety of valuable and high-level training resources.

-We are currently searching for graduate trainees in five main areas.
+Dr. Mackey is currently accepting applications for graduate students in two main areas.

 - Physical Activity Adherence.
-We aim to determine the effects of behavioural economics approaches (e.g., financial incentives) on adherence to regular physical activity among inactive older adults.
+This project will determine the effects of physical activity promotion interventions on uptake and adherence to regular physical activity among inactive older adults.

-If you are interested and qualified, please send a cover letter, CV, transcripts and relevant publications to email@example.com.
+If you are interested and qualified, please contact Dr. Mackey via email at firstname.lastname@example.org with your areas of interest, current curriculum vitae, and academic transcripts.
 Positions will be available until filled.
-Students may apply at any time during the year.
 Start dates are flexible.